mekanii/ESU/README.md

 #### 2.4.3.2 Output Scope
 ##### a.
 400kHz
+###### a.1 R=500Ω
-The image illustrates the output scope of the 400kHz PWM signal at the output transformer combined with the LC filter.
+The image illustrates the output scope of the 400kHz PWM signal at the output transformer combined with the LC filter and R=500Ω.
 The 400kHz PWM signal exhibits three distinct pulse patterns that repeat cyclically:
 - Pattern 1: 20 pulses per modulation
 - Pattern 2: 18 pulses per modulation
 - Pattern 3: 17 pulses per modulation